Paul Young: Collaborations

 Young's earliest collaboration was in the late 1970s on Streetband's first album London, when Ian Dury made a guest appearance on the track "Mystery".
 In between the Q-Tips and the launch of his solo career, Young sang backing vocals on the Squeeze single "Black Coffee in Bed" with Elvis Costello.
 Young's best-known musical collaboration (apart from Los Pacaminos) was his early collaboration with bassist Pino Palladino.
 Palladino, who had collaborated with Tears for Fears, Go West and Gary Numan, featured on four of Young's albums: No Parlez, The Secret of Association, The Crossing and Paul Young.
 Palladino was the bass player in Young's backing band The Royal Family and played at Live Aid.

-Young released a version of the song "Both Sides, Now" with Irish group Clannad for the 1991 motion picture Switch.
+Young released a cover version of the Joni Mitchell song "Both Sides, Now" with Irish group Clannad for the 1991 motion picture Switch.

 Personal life

 Young met his wife, former model Stacey Smith, on his video for "Come Back and Stay" in 1983.
 They married while they were living in Los Angeles in November 1987.
-They have two daughters and a son.
-Young and Smith split up in May 2006 and then reconciled in March 2009.
+They went on to have two daughters and a son.
+Young and Smith separated in May 2006 and then reconciled in March 2009.
 During the separation, Smith had a son, Jude, with businessman Ilan Slazenger.
 On 26 January 2018, it was announced that Stacey Young had died of brain cancer, aged 52.

-Young is a close friend of former Spandau Ballet lead singer Tony Hadley.
+Young is a close friend of former Spandau Ballet lead singer Tony Hadley, who appeared alongside Young on "Do They Know It's Christmas?".
 The two toured Australia and New Zealand during October and November 2008.